SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.kym-cdn.com/photos/images/newsfeed/003/105/514/a81.jpg)

 The obvious solutions to this are:
-1. Do whatever it takes to show up as early as possible or have someone there to get things going.
+1. To do whatever it takes to show up as early as possible or have someone else there to get things going.
-2. Engage in conversation with the first person.
+2. To engage in conversation with the first person.
 It can be about what brought them to the debsoc, what interests they have (and you can even make a motion related to their interests and get them speaking on it until others arrive).
 3. **To start prep time even when you have only 2 or 3 people, even if you expect more people to come.
 This is okay because:**
  + You can't always rely on the people who voted to arrive, and this could result in waiting unnecessarily for nobody.
 (I learned this the hard way.)
 + Having extra prep time isn't much of a harm.
 At least people don't feel like they're sitting idle since they're doing all they can to come up with a case.